Skip to main content

 To help you resolve questions more quickly and reduce the time spent waiting for a reply, we’ve put together this guide to help you test and troubleshoot issues before reaching out to our support team.
 A bit of investigation on your end can often reveal the root cause — and when it doesn’t, your findings will help us assist you more efficiently 👨🔬 🧪

-Step 1: Try to Reproduce the Issue
+Step 1: Try to reproduce the issue

 Before anything else, try to answer: Can this be reproduced consistently?